novintic/TAITO-PC030CM/README.md

 The coin-counter function has not been tested as we don't have any such counters.

-Please understand tha we are not able to offer any support.
+Please understand that we are not able to offer any support.
 Use at your own risk.
 Thank you.

 NOVINTIC 2026